Le-Zheng/zoo-tutorials/flink/README.md

 ## Getting started Flink program

 ### Obtain an execution environment
+The first step is to create an execution environment.
 The `StreamExecutionEnvironment` is the context in which a streaming program is executed. `getExecutionEnvironment` is the typical function creating an environment to execute your program when the program is invoked on your local machine or a cluster.
 ```
 import org.apache.flink.streaming.api.scala.StreamExecutionEnvironment
 val env: StreamExecutionEnvironment = StreamExecutionEnvironment.getExecutionEnvironment